inasafe/inasafe-doc/docs/source/developer-docs/logging.rst

 -----------------

-For the :samp:`safe_qgis` package, log messages will also be written to the QGIS log console under a tab labelled 'InaSAFE'.
+For the :samp:`safe_qgis` package, log messages will also be written to the QGIS log console under a tab labelled '|project_name|'.
 You can view these messages by clicking on the small triangular icon in the bottom right corner of the QGIS main window.

 .. figure:: /static/log-notifications.png
    :align:   center